Turkey has opened its borders and is resuming flights on a country-by-country basis, while some domestic restrictions are being lifted.

 - All arrivals to Turkey will be required to present a negative PCR test, no older than 72 hours, and will undergo screening of symptoms.

 - Arrivals from Afghanistan, Bangladesh, Brazil, South Africa, India, Nepal, Pakistan, Sri Lanka, Egypt, Iran, Singapore or the UK, are required to present a test, regardless of vaccination status.

 Public transportation in Turkey is operating in limited capacity.

 Are the restaurants and bars open in Turkey?

 Restaurants and cafes in Turkey are open for with limited working hours.

 Are businesses and attractions open in Turkey?

 Non-essential businesses and attractions in Turkey are open, with health measures in place.

 Do I need to wear a face mask in Turkey?

-Wearing face masks is required in public places.
+Wearing face masks is required in public indoor places and public transport.